Max Linder: Marriage and death

 Linder and his wife may have made a suicide pact.
 On 24 February 1924, they were both found unconscious at a hotel in Vienna, though this was explained as an accidental overdose of "sleeping powder."
-The incident was covered up by the physician reporting it as an accidental overdose of barbiturates.
 In late October 1925, Max and Hélène reportedly attended a Paris screening of Quo Vadis (in which two characters, Petronius and his slave Eunice, as a reporter put it, "bleed themselves to death"), and died in a similar manner.
 They drank Veronal, injected morphine and slashed their wrists.
 Peters died first, while Linder was unconscious throughout 31 October, with doctors fighting to keep him alive.
 He died after midnight on 1 November.

 There is still some question, however, as to whether the deaths were really a result of a suicide pact, or whether Max murdered his much-younger wife or pressured her into killing herself.
-On 2 November 1925, The New York Times reported that Hélène Linder had told her mother by letter that, "He will kill me."
+On 2 November 1925, The New York Times reported that Hélène Linder had told her mother by letter, "He will kill me."
 The article also claims that "no one believes she herself opened her veins."
 Critic Vincent Canby acknowledged in 1988 that "Linder died with his young wife in what has sometimes been described as a suicide pact, and sometimes as a murder-suicide."
 In addition, Maud Linder reported in her memoir that the head of the workmen at Linder's house in Neuilly overheard Max tell a friend, probably Armand Massard, that he planned to kill his wife along with himself, as he could not bear the thought of her belonging to another after he was gone.